aksisnew/python_gui_based_code_editor/README.md

 - You need python and the required requirements listed in requirements.txt

 - The idea is to be able to simply edit code on the go or otherwise when I dont want heavy linting

+- The aim is for a low memory footprint and smoother code editing experience